stefsava/ra-language-italian/README.md

-# Italian Translations for Admin-on-rest
+# Italian Translations for React-admin

 Italian translations for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST services.